Work integrated learning

-Work integrated learning (WIL) is an important and exciting part of Health degree!
-This term is used to describe a range of approaches that integrate theory with practice in supervised real-world environments, including practicum, professional practice, field education, simulation, labs and placement.
+Work integrated learning (WIL) is an important and exciting part of your Health degree!
+This term is used to describe a range of approaches that integrate theory with practice in supervised real-world environments, including placement, practicum, professional practice, field education, simulation and laboratories.

-This learning is structured and allows you to apply and refine knowledge and skills learned in foundational units first-hand.
+This learning is structured and allows you to apply and refine knowledge and skills learned in foundational units.
 Your WIL units offer the opportunity to develop your professional behaviours and competencies in accordance with accreditation and industry standards.

 Our WIL programs are designed in consultation with industry to ensure you are well-prepared for what your future profession needs.
 We have well established relationships across the health and community sectors, intended to provide ideal learning opportunities as well as the chance to begin building workplace relationships and career networks.

-The Faculty of Health Work Integrated Learning (WIL) Unit comprises staff who specialise in supporting students to become fit to practice and coordinating WIL across health courses.
+The Faculty of Health Work Integrated Learning (WIL) unit specialise in supporting students to become fit to practice (FTP) and coordinating WIL.

-The Fit to Practice (FTP) team support and equip students with tools needed to prepare you to be fit for placement.
+The FTP team support and equip you with the tools needed to prepare you to be fit for placement.
 If you have questions regarding your mandatory FTP requirements, you are encouraged to contact the FTP team for assistance.

 1. Know your course FTP requirements